 Exhibition of 3 LensCulture Earth Award Winner: Vienna, March 16 - June 30, 2016

-The exhibition ”Seen on Earth” will feature the three winners of the Fine Art/Conceptual category from the LensCulture Earth Awards 2015.
-Mandy Barker’s award-winning series seen here, along with the work of Simon Norfolk and Eduardo Leal, will be shown in an exhibition at the Kunst Haus Wien in Vienna (with prints generously donated by Foto Leutner).
-Don’t miss the opening party on March 16, 2016!
+The exhibition ”Seen on Earth” featured the three winners of the Fine Art/Conceptual category from the LensCulture Earth Awards 2015.
+Mandy Barker’s award-winning series seen here, along with the work of Simon Norfolk and Eduardo Leal, was shown in an exhibition at the Kunst Haus Wien in Vienna (with prints generously donated by Foto Leutner).

 Below, we share Barker’s original artist statement as well as a recently conducted (and exclusive) interview with the artist herself.